digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-15-intelligence-sharing-a-threat-to-democracy-privacy-and-human-rights-organisations-launch-international-campaign.md

   - privacy

 ---
-<span style="font-weight: 400;">The Australian Government must ensure transparency of its intelligence sharing with other countries in order to safeguard Australian citizens’ private information, a coalition of privacy and human rights organisations said at the launch of a new campaign.</span>
+<span style="font-weight: 400;">The Australian Government must ensure transparency of its intelligence sharing with other countries in order to safeguard Australian citizens' private information, a coalition of privacy and human rights organisations said at the launch of a new campaign.</span>

 <span style="font-weight: 400;">An international coalition of 30+ organisations led by Privacy International (PI) has written to national intelligence oversight bodies in over 40 countries, </span>[<span style="font-weight: 400;">including Australia</span>][1]<span style="font-weight: 400;">, seeking information on the intelligence sharing activities of their governments. </span>